Bistro1224/UICAENet/README.md

 # UICAENet
-Official implementation of"UICAENet: Unmixing-Inspired Hyperspectral Reconstruction with Cascaded Abundance and Endmember Enhancement Network"
+Official code of"UICAENet: Unmixing-Inspired Hyperspectral Reconstruction with Cascaded Abundance and Endmember Enhancement Network"